-Patricia Miles, Consultant National Wraparound Initiative Advisory Team National Wraparound Initiative

-Implementing wraparound in a community is complex and difficult.
-At the service level, successful implementation of wraparound requires that key team members-team facilitators, parent partners, resource developers, and others-acquire skills and expertise that will enable them to collaborate with families to build plans that are individualized, culturally competent, and community- and strengths-based.
+Patricia Miles, Consultant National Wraparound Initiative Advisory Team mplementing wraparound in a community is complex and difficult.
+At the service level, successful implementation of wraparound requires that key team members-team facilitators, parent partners, resource developers, and others-acquire skills and expertise that will enable them to collaborate with families to build plans that are individualized, culturally competent, and community- and strengthsbased.
 Successful implementation also requires changes in the wider organizational and systems context within which wraparound teams operate.
 The agencies and organizations that participate in wraparound must learn new ways to work together, sharing authority, responsibility, and resources.